 The landmark front facade of the Victoria and Albert Museum stretches 220 meters (720 feet) along Cromwell Gardens.
 Fashioned from red brick and Portland cement, this portion of the museum was designed by Aston Webb in 1891 and served as an addition to the original museum.
 Construction took place from 1899 to 1909.

 Webb’s design is rather eclectic.
-Most of the detail is Renaissance though the building does have some medieval elements.
-The shallow arches supported by slender columns are Romanesque in form and the detail there is decidedly classical.
+Most of the detail is Renaissance in style, though the building does have some medieval elements.
+The shallow arches supported by slender columns are Romanesque in form, and the detail there is decidedly classical.
 The tower above the main entrance is reminiscent of those built in the late Gothic period, particularly in Scotland.
 The extensive use of marble is evident in the interior.

-The museum survived World War II pretty much intact and it wasn’t until the 1950s and 1960s that additions and renovations began to be made, including the addition of the Henry Cole wing.
+The museum survived World War II pretty much intact, and it wasn’t until the 1950s and 1960s that additions and renovations began to be made, including the addition of the Henry Cole wing.

 Renovation and Expansion